Church of the Assumption of the Mother of God – Zrenjanin

 Certainly, the church in Zrenjanin that I’m writing about is much smaller than those monumental mosques in Turkey or temples in Thailand, but I think that it has an immense historic importance for the Serbs.

-ABOUT THE CHURCH OF THE ASSUMPTION OF THE MOTHER OF GOD
+THE CHURCH OF THE ASSUMPTION OF THE MOTHER OF GOD

-Built in 1746, it is one of few pure Baroque churches that I’ve seen during my current travel across Serbia.
+Built in 1746, it is one of the few pure Baroque churches that I’ve seen during my current travel across Serbia.
 It survives almost untouched.
 Many other churches, although originally built more or less at the same time, suffered destruction and then they were completely rebuilt at a much later date.

 This church survived the great fire of 1807.
 Certainly, some repairs were made on the church, although essentially it remains truly authentic.